Light

 This is an “escape hatch” function that tells EdgeDB to assume the input has at least one element.

-If you provide a fill_expr like the one above, you must separately ensure that all movies have a title before executing the migration; otherwise it will fail.
+If you provide a fill_expr like the one above, you must separately ensure that all posts have a body before executing the migration; otherwise it will fail.

 assert_single